hyperhq/docs.hyper.sh-hyper/GettingStarted/part_1.md

 **FIP:** $1/month

 So the total monthly price for running a Jenkins container at s4 size with an attached volume and FIP is **$8.28**.
-You can always check your current usage costs in the [Hyper.sh console](https://console.hyper.sh/billing/credit).
+You can always check your current usage costs in the [Hyper console](https://console.hyper.sh/billing/credit).

 >**Note on pricing**
->Remember that Hyper.sh allows you to choose the size of your container at start time so the billing information above applies to this example only.
+>Remember that Hyper allows you to choose the size of your container at start time so the billing information above applies to this example only.
 Check the pricing page for more information: [https://hyper.sh/pricing.html](https://hyper.sh/pricing.html)

 That's it for part 1.
 In [Part 2](./part_2.html) we'll learn about working with multiple containers.